SBU-CE/SBDL/README.md

 ```
 ## TODO
 + add a good hasintersect function to determine intersecting objects like diamonds and circles
++ add a better delay handler as it as available in pygame

 ## Contribution
 If you find any bugs,need a new feature,etc feel free to create an issue[https://github.com/MSDehghan/SBDL/issues]